Frederick Frith: Double portrait

-One of Frith's most well-known artworks was a double portrait which showcased his photographic skills which appeared to be ahead of their time in regards to the lack of technology available in that era (as seen in the image on the right).
-To accomplish this he could have used either opaque screen between two exposures or a masking plate holder.
-The way he pulled this technique off was by removing the lens cap of his camera to create a make-believe photograph.
+Around 1866 Frith produced this 'double portrait' to advertise his technical skill.
+He could have used either an opaque screen between two exposures or a masking plate holder.
 Frith's camera didn't have a shutter because the wet plate process that was used at the time required an exposure of several seconds.

 Death

-Frederick Frith will be remembered for his unique style of achieving shots that seemed very difficult to most other photographers.
+Frederick Frith died in 1871.
+He will be remembered for his unique style of achieving shots that seemed very difficult to most other photographers.
 Although his life was short lived, he certainly left behind an amazing series of images that will be remembered for many years to come.
 Throughout his career Frith seemed more interested in painting, especially when he was working with his former partner John Sharp - Sharp was known as the photographer, Frith the painter.
 By using photography and painting, many of his portrait photographs looked like watercolour paintings.
-Frederick Frith died in 1871.